llord1/llord1.github.io/Introductory.md

 This framework may very well be useful in both formal and informal educational settings.
 The broad field of Data Science can benefit from its implementation, as well as the areas of Digital Humanities and Biocultural Diversity.
 It may be considered as part of one's introductory course material in all the aforementioned areas, as this may better direct them to areas of interest for further research.
 Additionally, it may be used as revision materials for graduating students, as a means of ensuring they achieved a well-rounded education.
 Such an introspective, yet comprehensive framework could then be viewed as a truly motivational, inspirational, and aspirational.

 The positive structure of the framework would allow users to better grasp the practical application of data science concepts; they would, therefore, generate more quantifiably valid datasets, models, and concepts.
 The projects being attempted would not eradicate the necessity for professionally-trained data scientists; nor lessen the importance and sophistication of the field.
 It stands to foster a sense of interest in data science through accessibility while also promoting greater societal and environmental awareness.
 The collection of various forms of data is increasingly commonplace.
-Individuals and small groups utilizing this framework are poised to be reasonably capable of assessing situations that require change, based on their increased access to technology and a heightened awareness of societal and environmental issues.
+Individuals and small groups utilizing this framework are poised to be reasonably capable of assessing situations that require rapid change, based on their increased access to technology and a heightened awareness of societal and environmental issues.

 Moreover, it is crucial to note that the *Agile Manifesto* expressly presented guidance rather than a prescriptive methodology, and Scrum is a management framework with self-organizing teams working towards incremental product development.
 While project management frameworks (even those specifically catered to wildlife-conservation) do exist, the overlapping layers and versatility of Maslow's hierarchy may appeal to resource-strapped independent researchers or modestly financed teams.
 Bearing this in mind, project management frameworks can be employed when pursuing each personal project.
 This framework aims to aid in providing project inspiration and goal acquisition through a guided structure.

+Avi Schiffmann stands a perfect example of how one person, though not a degree holder, was able to make a swift global impact using very little resources.
+One could observe that, according to Maslow's hierarchy, his basic needs were being met; thusly, he was able to devote time and effort into matters that interested him.
+However, it is also important to note that his passion for data science and its application allowed him to hone in on an emerging global issue.
+He was able to utilize the cobbled together skills and effectively applied them to inform a global audience.
+Out of concern for the overtly bleak outlook of his website, he added a quick facts feature to note recovery numbers; he wished to provide hope to users by making positive statistics more easily accessible.
+Moreover, in an entirely altruistic act, he turned down the opportunity to receive  $8 million for advertisements on his case-tracking website.
+He did not want to profit the deaths and illnesses of others and instead refocused to create a new website concerning advocacy for the Black-Lives-Matter-Protests.

+In the end, one could also say that Schiffmann managed to fully work his way through Maslow's hierarchy to the levels of Self-actualization and Transcendence.
+Being so young, he may be afforded the time to reevaluate his needs and set new personal goals within Maslow's model.
+And, perhaps, he may be able to use this proposed framework as a structure of guidance towards his next impactful project.

 As an aspiring data scientist, I hope to contribute as much as possible to the field, and society at large, especially in the form of education.
 To address my relationship with Maslow's hierarchy of needs, I have proposed a framework that will be called the "Data Science Biocultural Diversity (DSBD) Framework.
 It will explore the topics of Maslow's hierarchy's tiers within the context of biocultural diversity and digital humanities, while also exploring various data science concepts and tools.
 While the five-tier model is an established entity, the eight-tier version of this model may be more applicable.

 ## The Framework's Levels:

-- Biological and physiological needs will be explored in the context of Ambience:
+- Biological and physiological needs will be explored in the context of Ambience

 The pursuit of this level would allow for the exploration of one's basic biological and physiological needs.
 Here basic data collection and analysis of personal data can be explored.
 For example, one can explore personal Fitbit data to determine metrics on one's restful and actives states; Python can be used to create an interactive dashboard to view details.
 This can also be done with personal finances; one can attempt to make visual predictions on when a personal budget will allow for a set purchase, or how long it may take to fully pay off a purchase, and so on.